 Section 1 and 3 test all content.
 You will be given 35 minutes to answer the first section and 60 minutes to complete the third section.
 Another key point to remember is the length of texts on each test question.
 For reading comprehension, the text is usually is 450-900 words.

-The second section is the Extended Response portion or the essay part of the test.
+The second section is the Extended Response portion or the essay part of the test for.
 You will have 45 minutes to write the essay.
 You will be asked to read two short passages with opposing views on a topic.
 After reading these passages, you will be asked to choose which argument is better supported.

 Our GED®Science Practice test will help you pass faster Check HERE

 1. How you analyze arguments and use evidence